Mortgage Risk Premiums during the Housing Bubble

 48 Pages Posted: 12 Dec 2017 Last revised: 4 Sep 2018

-How did mortgage risk pricing for securitized loans change during the lead-up to the 2008 financial crisis?
-Using a database from a major American bank that serves as trustee for private-label securitized loans, this paper shows that the decline in underwriting standards was accompanied by a decline in credit spreads on mortgages, after adjusting for loan/borrower characteristics.
-Observable information, including FICO and LTV, became less influential on mortgage risk pricing over time during the housing bubble.
-As the volume of mortgages expanded and lending terms eased during the bubble, the increase in risk failed to be reflected in higher risk premiums.
-The result is consistent with a rightward shift of the mortgage credit supply curve during the housing bubble.
+How did pricing for mortgage credit risk change during the years prior to the 2008 financial crisis?
+Using a database from a major American bank that served as trustee for private-label mortgage-backed securitized (PLS) loans, this paper identifies a decline in credit spreads on mortgages conditioned on loan and borrower characteristics.
+We show that observable risk factors, FICO score and loan-to-value ratios, have less of an impact on mortgage pricing over time.
+As the volume of PLS mortgages expanded and lending terms eased, risk premiums failed to price the increase in risk.

 Suggested Citation: Suggested Citation